Ferahijazi/Ferahijazi.github.io/_posts/2022-04-29-box_textile_department.markdown

 ![]({{ site.baseurl }}/images/parametric.png)

-*I started with a few ones and add more during the design process*
+*I started with a few ones and added more during the design process*

 * I started off with assigning the paramters using change >> modify parameters